Cost of Living | Money | New Parent | Your Journey

 Sometimes families need extra financial support for specialist equipment, therapies, or respite.
 There are lots of organisations that provide grants, and it can be daunting to start researching to find a grant that your family is eligible for.

 We have listed some national organisations that provide grants for children with disabilities in the UK as a starting point for your research.
-We have also included some other tips to help you get funding for the equipment or therapies that your child needs.
+We have also included some other tips to help you get funding for equipment or therapies that your child needs.

 Grants for equipment only